quantum-elixir/quantum-core/README.md

 1. Check for [open issues](https://github.com/quantum-elixir/quantum-core/issues) or [open a new issue](https://github.com/quantum-elixir/quantum-core/issues/new) to start a discussion around [a problem](https://www.youtube.com/watch?v=_QF9sFJGJuc).
 2. Issues SHALL be named as "Problem: _description of the problem_".
 3. Fork the [quantum-elixir repository on GitHub](https://github.com/quantum-elixir/quantum-core) to start making your changes
+4. If needed, run `mix deps.get`
-4. If possible, write a test which shows that the problem was solved.
+5. If possible, write a test which shows that the problem was solved.
+6. run  `make pre-push` to verify all tests pass
-5. Send a pull request.
+7. Send a pull request.
-6. Pull requests SHALL be named as "Solution: _description of your solution_"
+8. Pull requests SHALL be named as "Solution: _description of your solution_"
-7. Your pull request is merged and you are added to the [list of contributors](https://github.com/quantum-elixir/quantum-core/graphs/contributors)
+9. Your pull request is merged and you are added to the [list of contributors](https://github.com/quantum-elixir/quantum-core/graphs/contributors)

 ### Code Contributors